 2020 Equinox New Car Test Drive

-The standard engine is a 1.5-liter turbo-4, rated at 170 horsepower and 203 pound-feet of torque, mated with a 6-speed automatic transmission.
+Diesel power is no longer available for the Equinox, but buyers may choose from two turbocharged 4-cylinder gasoline engines.
+The base engine is a 1.5-liter turbo-4 that's rated at 170 horsepower and 203 pound-feet of torque and is mated with a 6-speed automatic transmission.

 An optional 2.0-liter turbo-4 whips up 252 horsepower and 260 pound-feet, working with a 9-speed automatic.
 This engine is only available on the LT and Premier trim levels.

 Front-wheel drive is standard, but all-wheel drive is available on all but the base model.

 Fuel economy ranks around average for the compact crossover class.
 With the base 1.5-liter turbo-4, the Equinox is EPA-rated at 26 mpg city, 31 highway, and 28 combined.
 All-wheel drive drops this to 25/30/27 mpg.
 The larger engine, which requires premium fuel, sinks gas mileage to 22/29/25 mpg with FWD or 22/28/24 mpg with AWD.

 Chevrolet has finally taken a step to make active safety technology standard on every Equinox.
 The list of standard features now includes automatic emergency braking, forward-collision warnings, active lane control, lane-departure warnings, and automatic high-beam headlights.
 Blind-spot monitors, rear cross-traffic alert, lane-change alert, and rear parking sensors are optional on the LT and standard on the Premier.
 Adaptive cruise control is only available on the Premier, but even there it's optional.